sigasi/sigasi_insights/content/releasenotes/sigasi-5.01.md

 * {{< pill text="Eclipse" >}} Fixed an issue with Talkback where the version was not being sent
 * {{< pill text="Eclipse" >}} Fixed an issue where hovers would not show on some versions of Windows

+# Sigasi Studio 5.1.2 Point Release

+On May 10, we released Sigasi Studio 5.1.2
+This release contains the following changes and bug fixes:

+* {{< pill text="Verilog" >}} Allow `modport`s to be applied on module instantiation actuals that are arrays of interfaces
+* {{< pill text="Eclipse" >}} Upgraded Chromium to 95 from 80, maintaining the stability of 80 but improving its performance